stracquadaniolab/pygna/docs/quickstart.rst

 The -k flag, keeps the -B geneset and permutes only on the set A.

-WARNING: In this case, both A and B genesets are the same, usually you would use a different B geneset to check all the combinations.
+**WARNING**: In this case, both A and B genesets are the same, usually you would use a different B geneset to check all the combinations.

 If setname B is not passed, the analysis is run between each couple of setnames in the geneset.